neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 In this example, we perturbed the thermal conductivity, but there are many other parameters which can be modified in NekRS via the `udf.properties` function.
-[perturbed_params] summarizes some of the more common parameters you may wish to modify in NekRS, and how you access them.
-Because NekRS simulations can be run with any number of passive scalars, the content and ordering will depend on how many scalars you have.
+[perturbed_params] summarizes the parameters which can be modified by the `udf.properties` function.
+Because NekRS simulations can
+be run with any number of passive scalars, the content and ordering will depend on how many scalars you have.
 So, to be as general as possible, we've written [perturbed_params] assuming you have a simulation with 3 passive scalars.